 - Sindre Flood

-Project student, NTNU.
-Analysing data on ski friction with machine learning approaches.
+Master student, NTNU.
+Analysing experimental data and time series with machine learning approaches.
 Joint supervision with Martin Steinert.

 Links and associated activities

 Transport properties in general, but friction in particular, are challenging theoretically, because there is no general formalism to describe them.
 To understand transport, we must link microscopic dynamics of particles to macroscopic averages.
 For equilibrium systems, such as a liquid that is completely stationary, the powerful formalisms of equilibrium statistical mechanics provide a framework for this.
 For systems with transport, which are out of equilibrium, we are stuck using ad-hoc approaches that are only valid in particular cases, and often we are forced to resort to numerical simulations.

 Friction is so ubiquitous in everyday life that we often don't even think about it.